Articles

 In either case, we can then help you bulk up so that you’ve got a healthy bodyweight and muscles that look strong because they are strong.

 As a new lifter trying to gain muscle size, how close to failure should you be lifting?
-Some argue that beginners should stop shy of failure, leaving a few reps in reserve, a few reps in the tank.
+Some argue that beginners should stop shy of failure, leaving a few reps in reserve (RIR).
 There’s some wisdom to that advice.
-It allows beginners to better practice their technique, and it reduces the risk of injury.
+It allows beginners to better practice their technique, reducing the risk of injury.

 Finally, not every lift is the same.
 Some suit training to failure better than others.
-So it’s not as simple as saying that a beginner should always train to failure or always avoid training to failure.
+So, it’s not as simple as saying that a beginner should always train to failure or avoid training to failure.
 It often depends on the specific lift.

 Skinny guys are often called “ectomorphs.”
 It’s a slang term referring to our thinner bones, narrower frames, shallower ribcages, or lankier limbs.
 Does being naturally thinner affect how we should exercise, lift weights, and build muscle?